bucky-badger-gesmer/python-uv-template/README.md

 # 🐍 Python Project Template with uv & Ruff

 Welcome!
-This is a minimal Python project template to help you write clean, manageable Python code with uv and Ruff.
+This is a minimal Python project template to help you write clean, manageable Python code with uv, Ruff, and ty.

 ---